Josantonius/extensions-for-grifus/README.md

 You can download this plugin from the [official repository](https://es.wordpress.org/plugins/extensions-for-grifus/) in WordPress.

-From [Composer](http://getcomposer.org/download/).
-In the root folder of WordPress run:

-    $ composer require josantonius/extensions-for-grifus

-The previous command will only install the necessary files, if you prefer to **download the entire source code** you can use:

-    $ composer require josantonius/extensions-for-grifus --prefer-source

 From your WordPress dashboard:

 	1. Visit 'Plugins > Add New'